 You know, I often suspect that many of our readers check in just to see what sort of disaster we’ve managed to create this time.
 I really hope you’re not one of those people?
 We managed to surpass ourselves last night… but I’m getting ahead of myself.

 We had another driving day yesterday as we decided we couldn’t leave this part of France without visiting Chartres and its famous cathedral.
 As it was rain, rain and more rain, we decided to do a supermarket sweep at Aldi, fuel up, then stop off at a very pleasant aire in Bretoncelles, a small village with not very much going on.
 We’d only been there twenty minutes when a fellow motorhomer turned up and did that French thing.
 They squeezed in right beside us despite the fact that there was plenty of room all around.
-It must be a safety in numbers thing – or perhaps they just wanted to admire Vince as he’s such a handsome old thing.
+It must be a safety in numbers issue – or perhaps they just wanted to admire Vince as he’s such a handsome chap.

 Unfortunately this is where things started going downhill – literally!
 We’d chosen a massive pizza at Aldi for tea but Vince was parked on a bit of a slope.
 This meant that as the pizza cooked it slid very s-l-o-w-l-y to the back of the oven shelf…where the gas flames are eeeeeek!
 Cue smoke alarm, much flapping of arms and tea towels to disperse the noxious fumes and Gill the juggler trying to put the oven shelf and nuclear pizza in the sink.
 And dropping it on the carpet.
 Which now has a lovely oven shelf-shaped frazzle permanently marked on it.
 I can’t decide whether to replace the carpet or heat up the other shelves and burn a nice modern-art rectangles motif on it.
 What do you think?
 I know what I think; I think things could have been a whole lot worse, so what’s a carpet between friends?
 I think we’re still friends.
 Next time I’ll make sure we’re pointing downhill, it’s all my fault, clearly.